PipedreamHQ/pipedream/components/aws/task-scheduler/README.md

 # AWS Task Scheduler

-This event source creates a service for scheduling one-time tasks, at any timestamp, up to one year in the future.
-The source creates resources in _your_ AWS account that handle task scheduling, but you don't have to worry about the AWS internals: the source exposes a simple API for scheduling tasks and processing them at the scheduled time.
+**This event source creates a service for scheduling one-time tasks, at any timestamp, up to one year in the future**.

+The source [creates AWS resources](#aws-resources) in _your_ AWS account that handle task scheduling, but you don't have to worry about the AWS internals: the source exposes a simple HTTP API for [scheduling tasks](#http-api) and [processing them](#processing-scheduled-tasks) at the scheduled time.

-To schedule a new task, just send a `POST` request to your source's HTTP endpoint, at the `/schedule` path, with the following format:
+To [schedule a new task](#scheduling-a-task), just send an HTTP `POST` request to your source's endpoint, at the `/schedule` path, with the following format:

 ```javascript
 {